hrachsev/C2Mgen/README.md

 # C2Mgen — Point Cloud to Mesh Generator

-C2Mgen is a desktop application that loads **PLY** point clouds, reconstructs a **triangle mesh** with several algorithms implemented from scratch in C++, and exports **OBJ**.
+C2Mgen is a desktop application that loads point clouds, reconstructs a **triangle mesh** with several algorithms implemented from scratch in C++, and exports 3D mesh.
 The UI uses a split 3D view (point cloud on the left, mesh on the right), an ImGui control panel, and background jobs with a progress bar.

 Third-party dependencies are limited to **GLFW**, **Dear ImGui**, **GLM**, and system **OpenGL** (fixed-function pipeline for rendering).
 GLFW, GLM, and ImGui are fetched automatically by CMake on first configure.